Waterfall Walks Yorkshire Dales North

 ⭐⭐⭐ Superstar Hikers

-This epic 10 mile circular walk around Gunnerside Gill was the kids’ official favourite walk of 2022.
+This epic circular walk around Gunnerside Gill was the kids’ official favourite walk of 2022.
 Yes.
-Even at 10 whole miles!
+Even at 8 whole miles!
+We’ve been back since and can confirm…

-That in itself is an indication of this walk’s awesomeness!
-It takes in the abandoned ruins and scheduled monuments of the once thriving lead mines, fabulous waterfalls, and loads more!
+It takes in the abandoned ruins and scheduled monuments of the once thriving lead mines, fabulous waterfalls, and loads more.
+It’s very cool.
+And it has it’s very own mine cart (just use that in a Minecraft sense and the kids will be all over it!)

 Easby Abbey and Richmond Foss